mkutz/screenplay-workshop-parabank/README.md

 As a homework task, have a look at [RegisterTest] and try to create an equivalent [RegisterScreenplay].

-### Part 4: Knowing Facts
+### Part 5: Knowing Facts

-Welcome back to part 4.
+Welcome back.

 I hope you were able to create [RegisterScreenplay].

 Let's have a look into my version of it.

+// Open `RegisterScreenplay`

 As you can see the new [Register] task requires a lot of test data, that are still right there in the screenplay's code.

 In a manual test case, we'd refer to a fixed set of test data, which is used in any test case that needs something like a valid social security number or an address.